East Asian Business MSc

-Why did you decide to study MSc in East Asian Business?
+Why did you decide to study East Asian Business MSc?

 I have always been fascinated by East Asia but did not want to limit myself to studying only one country or language.
 East Asian Business provided a good opportunity to learn about several countries, their cultures and also about something more practical, business.

 What do you enjoy most about your course and the subject you are studying?

 I enjoy the range of different modules and the possibility to choose subjects that I am particularly passionate about or interested in.

 What attracted you to the University of Sheffield?

 Sheffield is one of a few universities that offer a course like this.
 A good balance of typical academic style with a more pragmatic approach and modules that involve group projects and presentations.
 Moreover, the University of Sheffield is a highly respected institution while the costs of living are not overwhelming unlike in some other parts of the UK.

 What made you want to study in the UK?

 It was a combination of several factors.
 Firstly, it allowed me to obtain my postgraduate degree in a short period of only one year, which is a double-edged sword because now, when everything is coming to an end for me, I feel like it happened too fast and I am truly going to miss studying at Sheffield!
 Secondly, universities in the UK are regarded as top-notch for their quality and the degree is recognized all over the world.
 Lastly, living and studying in an English-speaking country provided the best opportunity to elevate my English to the next level.

 What is it like to be a PG student in the School of East Asian Studies?